bjankord/brettjankord.com/content/blog/2013-03-07-style-guide-boilerplate.md

 ## Goals for Style Guide Boilerplate

-As mentioned earlier, I think there are a lot of benefits to having your own style guide for your websites.
+As mentioned earlier, I think there are a lot of benefits to having your own style guide for your sites.

 **Style guides:**

 - Promote consistency
 - Promote modular thinking
-- Add a greater clarity to the parts and pieces that make up your website
+- Add a greater clarity to the parts and pieces that make up your site
-- Increase efficiency when editing a website.
+- Increase efficiency when editing a site.

 I hope people find this boilerplate useful and add it to their own projects.